 See my notes on hot sauce in the "Is this chili spicy?" section above for more information.
 As mentioned, I add ¼ cup for mild or ⅓ cup for medium Louisiana Hot Sauce, which is low FODMAP as well as Paleo and Whole30 compliant.

-I also add 1 tablespoon of coconut aminos (sometimes also called soy sauce substitute or coconut sauce) to the chili, which adds great umami flavour.
+I also add 1 tablespoon of coconut aminos (sometimes also called soy sauce substitute or coconut sauce) to the chili, which adds great umami flavor.

 To season the chili, I add the following: